 PSY 713: Advanced Social Cognition

-Dr. Smith will review graduate student applications for the 2021-2022 academic year.
+Dr. Smith plans to accept a graduate student for the 2023-2024 academic year.